Trikkitt/trikkitt.github.io/_posts/2024-08-15-PolyGenInstructionsFri3dCamp.markdown

 The game will start on Thursday 15th August at 19:00 and run until Sunday 18th August at 14:00

 ## PolyGen Home Base
-Location will be shared once the tent is setup!
-Feel free to drop by and say hi.
+You can collect an RFID card from the bar (back left by the snacks counter).
+There will be a scoreboard in that area as well later on Friday.
+I will run a show and tell at 11:00 on Sunday for anyone wanting to see inside the units.

-In addition there will be a scoreboard located somewhere.
 Note that units only appear on the map once they have been discovered.
 A unit that is uncaptured will not show on the map, so you'll need to go find them.

 ## Player Website
 Set your codename (or see what PolyGen assigned to you!), just browse to [[https://gen.polyb.io/playerportal/]] and see your stats.
 You can also see the overall game scores on [[https://gen.polyb.io/scores/]]